I’m so excited to share my Christmas decor full of upcycled, thrifted decor and a beautiful blue and white color scheme.

 And the final touch – my upcycled advent calendar.

-And that’s my home!
-Thanks so much for visiting.
-Now I’m ready to cozy up by the fire with a cup of hot chocolate and watch some Grinch!
+Now I’m ready to cozy up by the fire with a cup of hot chocolate and watch The Grinch!